webix-hub/docs/data/api/datastore_removemark.md

 @params:
 - id	string	the id of a data item to mark
 - name	string	the flag name
-- css	bool	defines whether the css style with the name equal to the flag name (if such class was applied) should be removed as well
+- css	boolean	defines whether the css style with the name equal to the flag name (if such class was applied) should be removed as well